jm-avila/node-fs-module/README.md

 - callback (Function)
   - The callback is given a possible exception and, if recursive is true, the first directory path created, (err, [path]).
   - err (Error)

+## fs.createReadStream()

+fs.createReadStream(path[, options])#

+Where:

+- path (string) | (Buffer) | (URL)
+- options (string) | (Object)
+  - flags (string)
+    - Default: 'r'.
+  - encoding (string)
+    - Default: null
+  - fd (integer)
+    - Default: null
+  - mode (integer)
+    - Default: 0o666
+  - autoClose (boolean)
+    - Default: true
+  - emitClose (boolean)
+    - Default: false
+  - start (integer)
+  - end (integer)
+    - Default: Infinity
+  - highWaterMark (integer)
+    - Default: 64 \* 1024
+  - fs (Object) | (null)
+    - Default: null
+- Returns: (fs.ReadStream)

+options can include start and end values to read a range of bytes from the file instead of the entire file.
+Both start and end are inclusive and start counting at 0, allowed values are in the [0, Number.MAX_SAFE_INTEGER] range.
+If fd is specified and start is omitted or undefined, fs.createReadStream() reads sequentially from the current file position.
+The encoding can be any one of those accepted by Buffer.

+If fd is specified, ReadStream will ignore the path argument and will use the specified file descriptor.
+This means that no 'open' event will be emitted. fd should be blocking; non-blocking fds should be passed to net.Socket.

+If fd points to a character device that only supports blocking reads (such as keyboard or sound card), read operations do not finish until data is available.
+This can prevent the process from exiting and the stream from closing naturally.

+By default, the stream will not emit a 'close' event after it has been destroyed.
+This is the opposite of the default for other Readable streams.
+Set the emitClose option to true to change this behavior.

+By providing the fs option, it is possible to override the corresponding fs implementations for open, read, and close.
+When providing the fs option, overrides for open, read, and close are required.

+If autoClose is false, then the file descriptor won't be closed, even if there's an error.
+It is the application's responsibility to close it and make sure there's no file descriptor leak.
+If autoClose is set to true (default behavior), on 'error' or 'end' the file descriptor will be closed automatically.

+mode sets the file mode (permission and sticky bits), but only if the file was created.

+If options is a string, then it specifies the encoding.